A well-formed and good size breast is recognized as a feminine asset. It is aesthetically pleasing and provides for easy fitting of clothes.

 The second group of patients are adults who develop breast flattening or droop after pregnancy and breastfeeding due to breast tissue atrophy.

 The enlargement or enhancement of breast can be achieved reliably and safely using breast implants.
 Currently, silicone breast implants are the most popular and commonly used implant for augmentation.
 It gives a more natural shape and texture as compared to saline implants which tend to be rounded and firmer.

 The newer breast implants have been made safer with the use of cohesive gel, commonly known as “gummy bear” type of gel.
 The gel is more cohesive or “viscous” and thus less likely to leak out into the surrounding tissues.

 The implants may be inserted through 3 different approaches namely the axilla, periareolar and inframammary approach.
 The implant may be placed under the breast tissue (sub-glandular) or below the chest muscle (sub-muscular) or dual plane, where part of the implant is under the muscle and part under the breast and subcutaneous tissue.
-The choice of approach is dependent on the patient’s physical attributes, the size of breast and thickness of soft tissue.
+The choice of approach is dependent on the patient’s physical attributes, the size of the breast and thickness of soft tissue.

 For secondary breast augmentation or correction of capsular contractures, generally the inframammary approach is advised.
 This approach gives better exposure for capsulectomy (removal of capsule) and to control bleeding.
-Sometimes the peri-areolar approach is possible.
+Sometimes the periareolar approach is possible.